diambra/docs/content/closedbeta.en.md

 Make sure you <a href="https://diambra.ai/register/" target="_blank">registered on our website</a>, correctly <a href="/#installation" target="_blank">installed DIAMBRA Arena</a> and run it at least once, so that your credentials are stored locally.
 {{% /notice %}}

-Submitting an agent requires the following steps:
+The basic process to submit an agent consists in three steps:
 1. Writing a python script in which your agent interact with the environment exactly as if you were performing evaluation in your local machine
 {{% notice tip %}}
 In our <a href="https://github.com/diambra/agents" target="_blank">DIAMBRA Agents repo</a> we provide many examples, ranging from a trivial random agent to RL agents trained with state-of-the-art RL libraries.
 {{% /notice %}}
-2. Either:
-    - Creating a docker image containing all dependencies needed to run such agent and push it to a **public** container registry
+2. Creating a docker image containing all dependencies needed to run such agent and push it to a **public** container registry
-    - Selecting one of the pre-built public dependencies docker images we provide (<a href="http://localhost:1313/closedbeta/#submit-your-secret-agent-leveraging-pre-built-dependencies-images">see example below</a>), they contain all is needed for typical use cases, such as agents based on Stable-Baselines3 and Ray RL Lib
 3. Submitting the docker image to the platform using our Command Line Interface

 In what follows, we guide you through this process, starting from the easiest use case and building upon it to teach you how to leverage the most advanced features.